rwtodd/bascat/README.md

 # bascat

-This is a golang program to print out tokenized gwbasic .BAS files in ASCII.
+bascat is a program to print out tokenized gwbasic .BAS files in ASCII.
 There are actually a fair amount of .BAS files out there in the default tokenized format, but you'd need a working GWBASIC/BASICA to see the source.

-This is mostly a toy program that I'm using to help get familiar with golang, but it might be useful to someone.
+This is mostly a toy program that I'm using to help get familiar with Go, but it might be useful to someone.

+## Scala Version

+_edit 2016-03:_ I made a scala version, also in this repository, to compare the results.

 ## Go Get